Fast and frequent service within the Stockton Metropolitan Area (SMA)

 One-way fare is $7.

-Purchasing Commuter bus passes are done easily and conveniently on your mobile device by downloading the Mobile2Go App from the App Store or Google Play Store.
+Purchasing Commuter bus tickets are done easily and conveniently on your mobile device by using the Vamos Mobility App with ticketing by EZ Hub.
+Available on the App Store or Google Play Store.

 Purchase directly from the coach operator (exact change only).
 Please keep your belongings off the seat next to you so that others may sit down.
-One seat allowed per fare.
+One seat is allowed per fare.
 Please store luggage under your seat or on your lap and not on the seat next to you.
 RTD is not responsible for stolen, lost, or damaged personal items.
-Storage space under seat measure 14” wide, 18” deep, 12” high.
+Storage space under the seats are limited.
 For additional information, please call (888) 802-WORK (9675).

 Park and Ride